Pittsburgh’s first contra-flow bike lane

 Most notable are the City’s first “Contra-flow” bike lanes.
 These bike lanes are designed for riders to go the opposite direction of cars, in order for westbound bicyclists to access Schenley Plaza as well as the bike lanes on Bigelow Blvd.
 These bike lanes are only meant to be ridden in the one direction.

 The contra-flow bike lane begins at Bellefield Ave, where Forbes Ave goes from a one-way street to a two-way street.
 What’s changed is that all westbound traffic still needs to turn onto Bellefield Ave – except bikes.
-Take a look at our 60-second video below to learn how to use this new bike lane.
+Take a look at our 60-second video above to learn how to use this new bike lane.

 WHAT IS NEW AT FORBES AND BELLEFIELD?